Piper High School (Florida)

 Piper High School is a public high school located in Sunrise, Florida, one of the fastest growing cities in the United States.
 The school is a part of the Broward County Public Schools district.

-The school serves over 2,500 students from grades 9 through 12.
+The school serves over 2,100 students from grades 9 through 12.
 Its mascot is the Bengals.

 It serves most of Sunrise, northwest sections of Lauderhill, a section of North Lauderdale, and a section of Tamarac.

 History

+The current principal is Matthew Lewis.
+Before that, Marie Hautigan served as the principal.
 Roma Adkins became the principal in 1994.
-The school is named after aviation pioneer William T. Piper, who donated the land upon which the school was built.
+The school is named after aviation pioneer William T. Piper, who generously donated the land upon which the school was built.